 Local Circumstances Calculator (v1.0.4)

-- The transit diagram, drawn to scale, shows how Venus will traverse the solar disk as seen from the centre of the earth.
+- The transit diagram, drawn to scale, shows how Venus will traverse the solar disk as seen from the centre of the Earth (geocentric coordinates).
 The five positions of Venus along the time-scale (straight graduated chord) are the exterior (1) and interior (2) contacts at ingress, the least distance to the centre of the solar disk (m) and the interior (3) and exterior (4) contacts at egress.
-The position angle of Venus is measured counterclockwise along the solar limb from the direction of the north on the celestial sphere (N).
+The position angle of Venus is measured counterclockwise along the solar limb from the direction of the north on the celestial sphere (N in geocentric coordinates from the center of the Earth and the short black line in topocentric coordinates at the observer’s location).
+N is of course the zenith at the observer’s location, that is when using the topocentric coordinates.

-The movement of Venus across the solar disk relative to the zenith, the point directly overhead, is also shown with its duration divided in ten equal parts once computed for your location (from s to e).
+The curvilinear movement of Venus across the solar disk relative to the zenith, the point directly overhead at the observer’s location, is also shown with its duration divided in twenty equal parts once computed for your location (from s to e).
 This is how you will see Venus advancing on the solar disk when observing with the naked eye or a telescope on an altazimuth mount or just a basic tripod.
 Because of the diurnal motion of the celestial sphere, the sun’s disk rotates with respect to the direction of the zenith in the course of a day.
 The initially straight chord, representing Venus’ trajectory with respect to the north point, is now transformed into a curved path.
-The grayed disks of Venus indicate the invisible part of the transit during which the sun is below the horizon.
+The grayed disks of Venus indicate the invisible part of the transit during which the Sun is below the horizon.

 - To find your local circumstances, first select the transit and then enter your location and time zone information in the Geographic Coordinates section.
 Then click on the "Compute Transit Circumstances" button.
 The predicted transit circumstances will appear in the table below that button.